MatthewFilipovich/torchoptics/docs/source/index.rst

 TorchOptics Documentation
 ==========================

+TorchOptics is an open-source Python library for differentiable wave optics simulations with PyTorch.

 .. note::
     **Documentation is currently being developed.** For detailed information about the library, please refer to the `arXiv paper <https://arxiv.org/abs/2411.18591>`_.

 Key Features
 ------------